munawars14/Munawars14-Condition-Zero-Custom-BOT-for-Tour-of-Duty-from-BanG-Dream/Custom Bots List - Cost 3.md

 Outside of the band, she is also <a href="https://github.com/munawars14/Munawars14-Condition-Zero-Custom-BOT-for-Tour-of-Duty-from-BanG-Dream/blob/main/Custom%20Bots%20List%20-%20Cost%204.md#chisato">Chisato</a>'s childhood friend, and their parents are good friends as well.

 #### Kaoru's Custom Tour of Duty
 She has 50 (Ok) points of teamwork and 75 (Good) points of bravery.
 Kaoru has moderate teamwork.
 She sometimes follows the player's commands.
-She groups with teammates if he lacks sufficient money.
+She groups with teammates if she lacks sufficient money.

 Kaoru is an aggressive bot.
 She will not retreat if she spots a few enemies.
 She only retreats after facing a large group of enemies.
 In bomb defusal maps, she prefers to strike the Terrorists rather than camping at a bombsite.